bearduk/vuepress-cb/README.md

-# Hello VuePress from Chris
+# VuePress Chris

+- run package.json commands to build or dev

+Netlify will pick up on pushes to master and render static files